CanDIG/candig-opa/README.md

 curl --insecure -XGET -H "X-CANDIG-LOCAL-OIDC: \"$TOKEN1\"" 'localhost:8001/api/phenopackets'|jq '.results'|jq '[.[] | {id: .id}]'
 curl --insecure -XGET -H "X-CANDIG-LOCAL-OIDC: \"$TOKEN2\"" 'localhost:8001/api/phenopackets'|jq '.results'|jq '[.[] | {id: .id}]'
 ```
 User1 should have access to 4 datasets, open1, open2, registered3 and controlled4.
-Therefore, user1 should have access to pheno_1, pheno_2, pheno_3 and pheno_4.
 User2 should have access to 3 datasets, open1, open2, and controlled4.
-Therefore, user2 should have access to pheno_1, pheno_2, and pheno_4.

 You can also do the same thing for the second keycloak
 Capture tokens by running: